Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/decision-tree/decision-trees.md

 For decision trees, a feature with a lot of different values will be impure.

+The Gini impurity is the probability of measuring two different classes when picking two items from the same set (for discrete probability distributions).
+More info here: <https://www.youtube.com/watch?v=u4IxOk2ijSs>

+Gini works only in those scenarios where we have categorical targets.
+It does not work with continuous targets.

+A Decision Tree first splits the nodes on all the available variables and then selects the split which results in the most homogeneous sub-nodes.

-We start by taking the feature with the highest impurity and we split it.
+We start by taking the feature with the lowest Gini impurity and we split it.
+In other words, the lower the Gini impurity, the lower the entropy, the more homogeneous the sub-nodes are.

 Why?
 Because we want to find the class the sample belongs to in a limited number of questions (split nodes).
 So at each node, we need to find the best question that is going to halve (if possible) the search space (like in a binary search algorithm).
-So that's why we start with splitting at the node with highest impurity.
+So that's why we start with splitting at the node with lowest impurity.

 ### ID3